dj-wasabi/ansible-zabbix-server/README.md

 This is my first attempt to create an ansible role, so please send suggestion or pull requests to make this role better.

 Github: https://github.com/dj-wasabi/ansible-zabbix-server

-email: ikben [ at ] werner-dijkerman . nl
+mail: ikben [ at ] werner-dijkerman . nl